 Dan Dan Sauce Ingredients

-- Honey: the honey adds sweetness and balance out saltiness.
+• Honey: the honey adds sweetness and balances out saltiness.

 Noodles and Garnish

-- Dried or fresh noodles: dried noodles take longer for cooking but are less starchy.
+• Dried or fresh noodles: dried noodles take longer to cook but are less starchy.
 Fresh noodles are quicker but are a bit stickier.

 This easy dan dan noodle recipe may seem complicated at first glance because of all the ingredients.
 However, once you gather all the ingredients it is quite simple and so satisfying and worth it.

-- Blanch the greens.
-In the same pot you boiled the noodles, blanch the greens for about 30 seconds-1 minutes.
-Scoop out ¼ cup of water for the sauce if needed.
+1. Blanch the greens.
+In the same pot you boiled the noodles, and blanch the greens for about 30 seconds-1 minutes.
+Scoop out 1/4 cup of water for the sauce if needed.
 Then drain and set aside.

 You can store the pork, sauce, and noodles of these Dan Dan noodles separately in different airtight containers for up to 1 week.
 If it is already tossed together it may last up to 3 days.
 The noodles will soften and absorb the sauce the longer it is tossed together.